openhomeschool/ohs-test/README.rst

 	$ cd ohs-test/
 	$ pip install -r requirements.txt

-(Note, the pip install may rely on apt-installs like libffi-dev, python3-dev, ...)
+(Note, the pip install may rely on apt-installs like build-essential, libffi-dev, python3-dev, ...)

 Create the database ('apt install sqlite3' will be required for this, of course)::